aaronluch/climate-closet/README.md

 ## Testing Notes

 ### Location Services
-- On the simulator, enable location services under: Simulator → Features → Location and select a location (the app allows for getting actual location, the simulator has issues understanding permissions though.)
+- On the simulator, enable location services under: Simulator → Features → Location and select a location (the app on a phone allows for getting actual location, the simulator has issues understanding location services due to simulated location by default.)
 - On a physical device, ensure location permissions are granted in settings.